Mighty Networks vs Kajabi Comparison

 If you’re looking for a course builder that allows full design flexibility, take a look at our showcase page to see what’s possible when you choose AccessAlly instead.

-Kajabi offers assessments and progress tracking, but they don’t offer advanced learning reinforcement features like auto-generated certificates, multiple types of quizzes, or video bookmarking.
+Kajabi does have features like assessments and progress tracking.
+They don’t offer advanced learning reinforcement features like auto-generated certificates, multiple types of quizzes, or video bookmarking.

-If you use Kajabi, the learning environment is more customizable and not ressemblant of a social network.
-Your online course on Kajabi can be focused and distraction free.
+If you use Kajabi, the learning environment is more customizable and community-centered.

-If learning reinforcement features are important to you, your brand, and your online courses or programs, neither Mighty Networks or Kajabi will be able to offer a robust enough solution for you.
+If learning reinforcement features are important for your online courses or programs, neither Mighty Networks nor Kajabi offers robust tools in this area.

 Pro Tip: AccessAlly’s built-in LMS features include quizzes, homework submissions, and private notes, progress tracking, and certificates of completion.